 - Financed solar system: (without tax credit): $4.18 per watt

 - In 4 years and seven months, you’ll be able to recover the investment, however by not going solar, you can spend up to $77,542 in 25 years of electricity bills.
 The same amount you can save with a solar system.
+With a provider like Amigo Energy, you can select a solar renewable energy plan that will not only help to reduce carbon emissions and combat climate change, but will also help you significantly reduce your power bills in the coming years.

 Thank you for reading our article and if you have any doubts/queries/suggestions, please feel free to comment below.
 If you find this article useful and knowledgeable, please share it with your circle.
 You can even contact us privately through the contact form or through social networking sites like Facebook, Twitter, Google+ etc.